 - Contract up for renewal?
 Trigger a call to action (CTA) to the partner well in advance of your first renewal reminder to take a temperature check from the customer on their perceived value of your product.

-Automating visibility into relevant data and dashboards can also help your partners raise flags based on their perspective on that customer’s business.
+Having the ability to leverage technology such as Through-Partner Customer Success in Gainsight CS, will allow you to automate visibility into relevant data and dashboards that can help your partners raise flags based on their perspective on that customer’s business.

 Run: Partner-Enabled Customer Success